malayjoshi13/Pehchaan/README.md

 5.1) Understanding each face detection and recognition model used in this project in `algos.md` file and adding what learned about each of them in Gdrive's folder _Studying > CV. <br>

-5.2) Conducting comparative analysis between models by running them in different pairs to see which detector-recognition model pair works the best.
+5.2) Conducting comparative analysis between models on parameters such as accuracy, precision, and speed by running them in different pairs to see which detector-recognition model pair works the best.

 5.3) Analysing how fine-tuning face recognition models creates better representations of faces passed to it.